matter-labs/zksync-era/docs/guides/development.md

 These commands will guide you through the configuration options for setting up the ecosystem.

+> NOTE: For local development only.
+You can also use the development defaults by supplying the `--dev` flag.

 Initialization may take some time, but key steps (such as downloading and unpacking keys or setting up containers) only need to be completed once.